 Before school ended that semester I was introduced to another WZND DJ, Rod “Suava” Lake.
-A native of Belleville, Illinois, Suava was a fellow mass communication major, smooth on and off the microphone, and like me a huge fan of hip-hop music.
-At the time he was handling the premiere weekend shift, Saturday nights from 7 to 10 PM, and I eyed an opportunity for a second promotion.
+A native of Belleville, Illinois, Lake was a fellow mass communication major, smooth on and off the microphone, and like me, a huge fan of hip-hop music.
+At the time, he was handling the premiere weekend shift—Saturday nights from 7 to 10 PM—and so I eyed an opportunity for a second promotion.
 After several conversations and a thumbs up from our program director, I joined Lake during his shift the following week.
-Immediately, we knew we had a great natural chemistry on air and so did the station; before school was out for summer break we were told that starting in the fall we would have our own show.
+We clicked almost immediately.
+We knew we had great chemistry on air and so did the station; before school was out for summer break we were told that starting in the fall, we would have our own show.

-August 2003, the Saturday Night Party was officially born.
-Together Lake and I reformatted his Saturday evening timeslot, branding the show as a pregame event for students to listen before they went out that evening.
-For two years we spent every Saturday evening together, introducing our small but dedicated audience to the latest hip-hop.
-We were by no means the second coming of Stretch & Bobbito, Jay Z and Nas were never in the studio for a freestyle session, but we certainly tried.
-Twice we were nominated for a College Broadcasters Inc. award for producing the best variety program across the nation, twice we came up short.
+August 2003: the Saturday Night Party was officially born.
+Together, Lake and I reformatted his Saturday evening timeslot, branding the show as a pregame event for students before they went out that evening.
+For two years, we spent every Saturday evening together, introducing our small but dedicated audience to the latest hip-hop.
+We were by no means the second coming of Stretch & Bobbito—JAY-Z and Nas were never in-studio for a freestyle session—but we certainly tried.
+Twice we were nominated for a College Broadcasters Inc. award for producing the best variety program across the nation; twice we came up short.

-Awards didn’t matter to us, although ears certainly did.
+But awards didn’t matter to us; ears did.
 Labels and publicists began to blow up my inbox on the daily, trying to schedule time for us to speak with their artists.
-Freddie Gibbs, prior to his first record deal with Interscope, became a regular guest on our program, and we once came super close to interviewing Afeni Shakur.
-In total Suava and I conducted 131 interviews, which included conversations with Bone Thugs-N-Harmony, Clipse, Nappy Roots, Rick Ross and Royce Da 5’9”.
-We even spoke with Gucci Mane when he was in prison (the first time) and with Proof a few short months before he was killed.
+Prior to his first record deal with Interscope, Freddie Gibbs became a regular guest on our program, and we once came super close to interviewing Afeni Shakur.
+In total, Lake and I conducted 131 interviews, including conversations with Bone Thugs-N-Harmony, Clipse, Nappy Roots, Rick Ross, and Royce Da 5’9”.
+We even spoke with Gucci Mane when he was in prison—the first time—and Proof a few short months before he was killed.

 As a mass communications major on a radio broadcasting and journalism track I had no idea how to build a website, but I knew that would be the only way I could share our interviews with a larger audience.
 So during the winter break between the fall and spring semesters of my senior year, I went to the library and checked out a few very large How To books.
 Needless to say, web design and HTML coding were not my things.
 I was completely lost.
-There was no Soundcloud, no Audiomack, no free-streaming platforms.
-YouTube had just launched, but unless you had a cat video to upload you weren’t using it for anything.
+There was no SoundCloud, no Audiomack, no free-streaming platforms.
+YouTube had just launched, but unless you had a cat video to upload you weren’t on it.
 I knew I needed help, but where would I find it?

-WAIT!
-What if instead of building a brand new website to host and stream our interviews I found an existing website, one with all the bells and whistles already in place, that was looking for free content?
-And so I surfed the net for days, navigating through an endless sea of pop up windows and incessant flashing ads until I finally stumbled across DJBooth.net.
+What if, instead of building a brand new website to host and stream our interviews, I found an existing website, with all the bells and whistles already in place, that was looking for content?

-At the time DJBooth was a DJ-only oriented platform featuring gear and equipment reviews, playlists, DJing tutorials and a forum.
-There were no streaming capabilities, nothing about hip-hop on any larger level, but the site seemed well organized and professional, not bastardized with cheap ads.
+At the time, DJBooth was a DJ-only oriented platform featuring gear and equipment reviews, playlists, DJing tutorials, and a forum.
+There were no streaming capabilities, and nothing about hip-hop on any larger level, but the site was well organized and professional, not bastardized with cheap ads.
 After a few minutes of browsing, I found the About Us section and located the contact information for the site’s administrator, Dave Macli.

-I couldn’t find my original email to Dave, but it went something like this:
+While I couldn’t find my original email to Dave, it went something like this:

 Dear Mr. Macli,

-Dave and I went on to become business partners, we turned the website into an LLC and Dave eventually quit his full-time job in New York.
-A year later, in 2007, we found who would eventually become our Managing Editor, Nathan Slavik, via a Craigslist post.
-In the years since the three of us have expanded our team to a number of full and part-time team members and opened an office/studio in Soho with partner site Audiomack.com.
-DJBooth has allowed me the privilege of never working a day in my life.
-Sure, there are moments when I no longer want to sit in front of a laptop screen and I strongly consider opening my window and chucking my smartphone as far as my shoulder will allow, but the collateral damage is always kept to a minimum.
+It might sound corny, but DJBooth has allowed me the privilege of never working a day in my life.
+Sure, there are moments when I no longer want to sit in front of a laptop screen and I strongly consider opening the nearest window and chucking my smartphone as far as my shoulder will allow, but the collateral damage is almost always kept to a minimum.